About the Gold Medal

 The Nomination process

-Annually the CEO will call for nominations for the Gold Medal.
+Annually the Institute will call for nominations for the Gold Medal.

-The CEO (or delegate) shall keep a record of Gold Medal nominations including the original date received.
-Nominations will be considered by the Gold Medal Committee and, if considered worthy, will be added to the Gold Medal Register.
+The National Prizes Officer shall keep a record of Gold Medal nominations including the original date received.
+Nominations will be considered by the Gold Medal Jury and, if considered worthy, will be added to the Gold Medal Register.
 Once on the register, nominations will be considered each year for five consecutive years, after which the nomination will lapse.
 Previous nominees may be re-nominated.
 The Gold Medal Register will be kept confidential.
 Those nominated are not guaranteed a place on the Register.

-Gold Medal nominations are submitted to the National Awards and Prizes Manager by:
+Gold Medal nominations are submitted to the National Prizes Officer by:

 - The National President